-Summary of Actions and Fair Housing Implementation Plan Actions Related Impediments Possible Funding Source Timeline (Based on Program Years) Responsible Entity (RE) and Possible Partners Measure for Success/Milestone 24.
-Partner with 25 other organizations to promote asset building programs and financial literacy programs HCDD will partner with other agencies such as the United Way, City departments, local government counterparts, and housing counseling agencies by providing fair housing resources and information about asset building programs.
-HHA will expand resources available at the HHA Opportunity Center, which provides mobility counseling for its voucher program participants promoting opportunities for housing in areas outside of their neighborhood, promoting desegregation and the deconcentration of poverty.
-In addition, this action will address the lack of income and the lack of financial literacy of residents by working with partners to direct families that are interested asset building programs but aren't yet ready for homeownership to the resources available to improve their financial standing.
-Priority: Low 5.
-Lack of Income/Funding 6.
-Segregated Housing Patterns Based on Race, Ethnicity, and Economic Status 7.
-Lack of Access to Financial Education / Discriminatory Banking Practices • CDBG Start: 2020 Complete: Ongoing HCDD (RE) HHA United Way City departments Local government counterparts Housing counseling agencies BankOn Houston Partner with 20 organizations 25.
-Protect households from impacts of future flood events HCDD will purchase homes or properties in areas that consistently have flooded through the Housing Buyout Program and the Multifamily Buyout Programs.
+Recommended Actions Related Impediments Possible Funding Source Timeline (Based on Program Years) Responsible Entity (RE) and Possible Partners Measure for Success/Milestone 25.
+Partner with 25 other organizations to promote asset building programs and financial literacy programs HCDD will partner with other agencies such as the United Way, City departments, local government counterparts, and housing counseling agencies by providing fair housing resources and information about the City's downpayment assistance program.
+This action will address the lack of income and the lack of financial literacy of residents by working with partners to direct families that are interested in the downpayment assistance program but aren't yet ready for homeownership to the resources available to improve their financial standing.
+5. Lack of Income/Funding 7.
+Lack of Financial Education • CDBG Start: 2020 Complete: Ongoing HCDD (RE) United Way City departments Local government counterparts Housing counseling agencies BankOn Houston Partner with 20 organizations 26.
+Protect households from impacts of future flood events HCDD will purchase homes in areas that consistently have flooded through the Housing Buyout Program and the Multifamily Buyout Programs.
 This action will protect Houstonians by removing homes from areas that are most likely to flood.
 Priority: High 8.
 Imbalanced Distribution of Amenities, Services, and Infrastructure Between Neighborhoods 11.
-Increased Health Hazard Exposure in Certain Neighborhoods • CDBG-DR Start: 2020 Complete: Ongoing HCDD (RE) HPW (RE) Buyout 5 multifamily properties and demolish homes Buyout 20 single family homes 26.
+Increased Health Hazard Exposure in Certain Neighborhoods • CDBG-DR Start: 2020 Complete: Ongoing HCDD (RE)HPW (RE) Buyout 5 multifamily properties and demolish homes Buyout 20 single family homes 27.
 Create a Stormwater Master Plan HPW will develop a Stormwater Master Plan based on modeling of rainfall impacts on city watersheds to identify neighborhoods at risk of flooding due to infrastructure inadequacies, overland sheet flow and/or out of banks inundation.
 Model outputs will be reviewed in the context of other data sources (311 service requests, FEMA claims) to direct further analyses and project development.
-Priority: High Imbalanced Distribution of Amenities, Services, and Infrastructure Between Neighborhoods Increased Health Hazard Exposure in Certain Neighborhoods • CDBG-DR Start: 2020 Complete: Ongoing • HPW (RE) Model existing conditions within watersheds Identify risk areas Model infrastructure alternatives Coordinate project development with HCFCD 27.
-Review and enhance infrastructure data The City will review and seek out additional datasets for analysis of infrastructure inadequacies and imbalances and use tools to help inform strategies, such as the Housing +Transportation Decision-maker Scorecard created by LINK Houston This research action will help in the allocation of future infrastructure resources in minority 8.
-Imbalanced Distribution of Amenities, Services, and Infrastructure Between Neighborhoods • CDBG Start: 2020 Complete: Ongoing • HPW (RE) Review and enhance data annually neighborhoods.
+Priority: High 8.
+Imbalanced Distribution of Amenities, Services, and Infrastructure Between Neighborhoods 11.
+Increased Health Hazard Exposure in Certain Neighborhoods • CDBG-DR Start: 2020 Complete: Ongoing • HPW (RE) Model existing conditions within watersheds Identify risk areas Model infrastructure alternatives Coordinate project development with HCFCD 28.
+Review and enhance infrastructure data The City will review and seek out additional datasets to for analysis of infrastructure inadequacies and imbalances.
+This research and analysis action will help in the allocation of future infrastructure resources in minority neighborhoods.
+Priority: High 8.
+Imbalanced Distribution of Amenities, Services, and Infrastructure Between Neighborhoods • CDBG Start: 2020 Complete: Ongoing • HPW (RE) Review and enhance data annually 29.
+Interdepartmental resilience coordination HCDD, Mayor's Office, Office of Emergency Management, and Houston Public Works will meet to discuss and align planning and implementation initiatives.
+These meetings will also include discussions regarding proposed Complete Communities improvements and other City initiatives.
+Priority: High 8.
+Imbalanced Distribution of Amenities, Services, and Infrastructure Between Neighborhoods CDBG-DR CDBG-MIT Start: 2020 Complete: Ongoing HPW HCDD Mayor's Office OEM Meet regularly to coordinate activities between Departments